 Website Privacy Statement

-We, the Bertelsmann Stiftung, are strongly committed to protecting your privacy and your private and personal data.
+We, the Bertelsmann Foundation, are strongly committed to protecting your privacy and your private and personal data.
 We collect, save, and use your personal data strictly in accordance with the provisions of this Privacy Statement and the applicable data protection provisions, including without limitation the European General Data Protection Regulation (GDPR) and national data protection provisions.

 With this Privacy Statement, we wish to inform you to what extent and for what purpose your personal data is processed in connection with the use of our online offering.

 Personal data is all information about an identified or identifiable individual.
 This includes information about your identity such as your name, your e-mail address, or your postal address.
 Any information that cannot be directly linked to your identity (e.g. statistical details such as the number of users of the online offering) is, however, not considered to be personal data.

 You can essentially use our online offering without disclosing your identity and without providing any personal data.
 In that case, we will merely collect general information about your visit to our online offering.
 However, some of the services offered require you to provide certain personal data.
 As a rule, we will process such data only for purposes connected with the use of this online offering, including without limitation for the provision of the desired information.
 Whenever personal data is collected, you are only required to provide the data that is absolutely essential.
 Also, you may be asked to provide additional details, which are optional information provided voluntarily.
 We let you know in each case whether the input fields are for mandatory or optional details.
 More specific details are provided in the relevant section of this Privacy Statement.